 11. Doing A Scheduled Compressor Maintenance

-Maintenance is a thing that is similar to you cleaning up yourself at regular intervals.
+Maintenance is a thing that is similar to cleaning up yourself at regular intervals.
 So, with regular maintenance, your compressor performs efficiently.

-The problem doesn’t stop there.
 Inadequate or no maintenance overall reduces your compressor’s lifespan.
 Plus, the compressor also began to lose performance in application handling and smooth running as well.

 So, making your air compressor maintenance checklist plays a crucial role.
 For example, using synthetic oil instead of conventional for proper lubrication, air filter changing and cleaning, prevention of clogging, tightening up the loosened screws and bolts, etc.